Jackpk52/Moderation-Bot-With-AI-Logic/README.md

-An Open Source Code Moderation Bot with AI Logic,
+# An Open Source Code Moderation Bot with AI Logic,
-How to use it?
+# How to clone it?
 Clone it using git
 ```
 git clone https://github.com/Jackpk52/Moderation-Bot-With-AI-Logic.git
 ```
+# What to do next
 Open the cloned folder
 install node.js
 open the directory where the folder you cloned is in